Noxxinoxx/NoxV9Database/README.md

 # NoxV9Datbase

-### Welcome to NoxV9Database a database written in cpp to handel data from my multi-media database (NoxDatabase)
+### Welcome to NoxV9Database a database written in rust to handel data from my multi-media database (NoxDatabase)

 #### goal of NoxV9Database